Im-diegollull/Trello-Clone/README.md

 20. As a user, I want to be able to edit my comments, So that I can correct errors or update information in my tasks comments.
 21. As a user, I want to be able to delete my comments, So that I can remove outdated or irrelevant comments in the task.
 22. As a user, I want to be able to view the activities on a certain task, So that I can track the history and progress of the task.
-23. As a user, I want to view wich team members have performed activities on the task, So that I can know who has contributed and might be able to provide insights to those team members.
+23. As a user, I want to view which team members have performed activities on the task, So that I can know who has contributed and might be able to provide insights to those team members.
 24. As a user, I want to view the date of the activities done by other members, So that I can track the timeline of contributions and responses of the task.
 25. As a user, I want to be able to add a checklist to a task, So that I can break down the task into smaller steps, to make sure all parts of the task are completed.
 26. As a user, I want to add a tittle to the checklist, So that I can easily identify its purpose.